Old Phase Remnants in First Order Phase Transitions: Wall Cone Integration

 In the reverse time description, the FV bubble nucleation rate is defined as the remnant collapse probability per unit area per unit time, $\Gamma_r^{\rm 2d}(t)=d^2P_r/dAdt$.
-Combining Eqs.~\eqref{eq:2drad} and \eqref{eq:2dang}, the FV bubble nucleation rate in two dimensions is
+Combining Eq.~\eqref{eq:2drad} and the angular contribution, the FV bubble nucleation rate in two dimensions is